top of page

 deductible gift recipient

-Understanding how to maximize your tax benefits through charitable donations while supporting worthy causes
+Understanding how to maximise your tax benefits through charitable donations while supporting worthy causes

 What is a Deductible Gift Recipient (DGR)?